ple1n/awesome/philosophy.md

 I only found out the need to write this down because it turned out this is not an idea that many share with me, as opposed to what I previously assumed.

+This section should answer my view on race, nation, and identity _in totality_

 # Wisdom and intellect

 I take a computer science approach to explain the difference between wisdom, and intellect.